 When it comes to creative assets, the Korean market is extremely different from the West.
 Korean customers tend to prefer complex designs than minimalistic and realistic designs found in the West.
 An important element for this audience is “aegyo” – the use of cute and babyish voices and facial expressions especially to get your way.
 So, adding anime elements and cute characters/storylines to games, or including Asian models in your app screenshots, can make your creatives more appealing to Korean users.
 Here are some other general tips to successfully culturalize your creative assets for a South Korean market:

 - Character-focused graphics: Korean customers tend to like high-quality in-game graphics and are drawn by images that display a large number of characters.
 Emphasizing the characters can make creatives more appealing to South Korean users.

 - Colors: Color connotations are very important in Korea.
 Some colors, such as white, green/blue, and yellow, have positive connotations, whereas others, like black and red, have negative ones.
 As a result, it is crucial to select the right colors for your creatives.

 - Leveling systems: Koreans generally like games that have deep leveling systems that you would find in role-playing games (RPG).
 This means that reflecting the many levels of your game in screenshots and the preview video can positively impact conversion.

-To conclude, localization is a complex process that requires many different steps and many different approaches.
+To conclude, app store localization is a complex process that requires different steps and varied approaches.
 Each geographical market is unique regarding its mobile landscape, language, cultural norms, ASO trends, visual preferences, colors, and more.
-However, localizing your app or game - and its app store presence - is crucial when launching your app in new markets.
+However, localizing your app or game – and its app store presence – is crucial when launching your app in new markets.
 Understanding the market you want to enter and culturalizing your app or game accordingly are the keys to successful localization.